 This course presents an overview of the roles, responsibilities, skills, and career opportunities of the public health nutritionist.
-Topics include review of nutrition education literature; development of behaviorally-based nutrition education materials; identification of community nutrition-related assets and resources; nutrition in public health, evaluation of nutrition programs; nutrition policy and food assistance programs; food security; and the effects of culture on food consumption.
-Applications of national dietary goals to various population groups are presented, with a focus on underserved populations.
+Topics include review of the nutrition education literature; development of behaviorally-based nutrition education materials for the community; identification of community nutrition-related assets and resources through a community assessment; evaluation of nutrition programs; nutrition policy, including food assistance programs; food security; current public health nutrition issues; and the cultural aspects of food consumption.
+Applications of national dietary goals to various population groups are presented, with a focus on underserved populations and health equity.